DPS-Dev-Team/azure-content/DevCenter/Java/HowTo/twilio_in_java.md

-﻿<properties linkid="develop-java-how-to-twilio-sms-service" urlDisplayName="Twilio Voice/SMS Service" pageTitle="How to Use Twilio for Voice and SMS (Java) - Windows Azure" Title="How to Use Twilio for Voice and SMS (Java) - Windows Azure" metaKeywords="Twilio, Twilio API, phone calls, SMS message, TwiML responses, Azure Twilio Java" Description="Learn how to make a phone call and send a SMS message with the Twilio API service on Windows Azure.
+﻿<properties linkid="develop-java-how-to-twilio-sms-service" urlDisplayName="Twilio Voice/SMS Service" pageTitle="How to Use Twilio for Voice and SMS (Java) - Windows Azure" title="How to Use Twilio for Voice and SMS (Java) - Windows Azure" metaKeywords="Twilio, Twilio API, phone calls, SMS message, TwiML responses, Azure Twilio Java" Description="Learn how to make a phone call and send a SMS message with the Twilio API service on Windows Azure.
 Code samples written in Java." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />